NoroffFEU/workflow-repo-ca/README.md

 ---

 ## Pre-commit Hooks
-Pre-commit hooks have been set up using **Husky** and **lint-staged**.
+Pre-commit hooks have been set up using Husky and lint-staged.
 Before committing, the following tasks are automatically performed:

 1. Linting JavaScript files
 2. Formatting HTML, CSS, JavaScript, and Markdown files